Rhodes Guide: Top Monuments, Archaeological & Historical Sites

 A two-storeyd building with flat roof and an arcade looking towards the road by the sea.
 The walls are built in the typical, local isodomic masonry.
 Very interesting is the structure of the interior, visible in the plans of the building.

-Ancient Ialysos: Exploring and Unveiling the Rich Heritage of Rhodes
+Ancient Ialysos (Ialyssos): Exploring the rich heritage of Rhodes

-In the northern region of Rhodes, Ialysos reveals centuries of history - from prehistoric footprints to Byzantine monasteries.
-Atop Filerimos Hill, once its acropolis, discover enduring legacies shaped by deep devotion, refined architecture, and timeless cultural influences that epitomize Rhodes’s rich heritage.
+In the northern region of Rhodes, Ialysos (Ialyssos) reveals centuries of history, from prehistoric footprints to Byzantine monasteries.
+Atop Filerimos Hill, which once was its acropolis, one can discover enduring legacies shaped by deep devotion, refined architecture, and timeless cultural influences that epitomize Rhodes’s rich heritage.

 Ancient Kamiros: Explore the Archaeological Jewel of Rhodes